myles-lewis/nestedcv/README.md

 Nested cross-validation (CV) for the glmnet and caret packages.
 With glmnet this includes cross-validation of elastic net alpha parameter.
-A number of filter functions (t-test, wilcoxon test, anova, Pearson/Spearman correlation, random forest, ReliefF) for feature selection are provided and can be embedded within the outer loop of the nested CV.
+A number of filter functions (t-test, Wilcoxon test, ANOVA, Pearson/Spearman correlation, random forest, ReliefF) for feature selection are provided and can be embedded within the outer loop of the nested CV.
 Nested CV can be also be performed with the caret package giving access to the large number of prediction methods available